jagrafft/presentations/arrays_types_fp_julia_python/slides.md

   - Equivalent to R's `NA` and SQL's `NULL`
   - Behaves like them in most cases
 - "[A] normal Julia object"[@julia_missing_2018]
   - Propogation rules must be defined like all other objects

 :::notes
 - Note difference in case: `object`, `Type`.
-- Represents "bottom" of type AST (see above).
+- Represents "bottom" of type AST (*initial object*).
+  - `Any` is the union of all types (*terminal object*).
 - Anticlimactic definition, thanks to the AST.
   - Complex parts of type definition in Julia are generic, easing the task of logically congruent refactoring.
 :::